 Have you ever spent tons of time planning and executing a new lean project, only to have it lose steam just a few months later?
 Sustainability in lean is extremely difficult to achieve, so this might sound familiar.
 It’s like your project never happened in the first place!

 When people who put together a project move onto other responsibilities, all your progress can fall away.
 Launching new continuous improvement initiatives is important, but sustaining and expanding is where the real business impact emerges.

 In order for a lean project to truly be successful, it has to stick around beyond its initial implementation.
 Here’s what you can do to ensure that your efforts (and the business results) make lean really stick around for the long haul.
 Continue Reading “How to Make Lean Really Stick”

 Supply chain managers are constantly hampered by distractions.
 You get stuck monitoring on-time deliveries, vendor-managed inventory (VMI), and impending (or existing!) shortages.
-Ever feel like your job title should be Firefighter?
+Ever feel frustrated by the challenge of how to deal with material shortages?

 It seems there’s hardly any time to seek real solutions when you’re so busy applying bandaids.
 Believe it or not, there are initiatives supply chain managers can implement to reduce shortages, save costs, and smooth out the process.
-Continue Reading “5 Ways to Reduce Shortages with Analytics and Supplier Collaboration”
+Continue Reading “How to Deal With Material Shortage Using Analytics and Collaboration”